 - Stationary Oxygen Concentrators - Stationary oxygen concentrators take up a considerably less amount of space compared to oxygen tanks, these require no refills because they produce medical grade oxygen from the air in the room.
 Some stationary oxygen concentrators are also able to refill oxygen tanks.

 - Portable Oxygen Concentrators - These do the same thing as stationary concentrators in the sense that it produces medical grade oxygen from the air present in the room, but allow patients to receive their required oxygen in a more lightweight and compact machine.
+These machines have many different accessories that can be used, such as carrying cases and humidifiers.
 Portable oxygen concentrators give patients freedoms that no other oxygen delivery method can, one of this biggest is they are FAA approved for in-flight use.

 Must Know Safety Tips for Supplemental Oxygen